Webinar Highlights: The Changing Role of a Digital Learning Professional

 From a practical standpoint, AI is viewed by many professionals as a “time optimiser.”
 Currently, we’re only beginning to scratch the surface of its potential.
 Instructional designers find tools like chatbots, text-to-speech functionalities, and AI-generated videos helpful in various stages of the course design process.
 Yet, while these tools might be incredibly innovative, there’s a clear consensus: AI serves as a tool and shouldn’t overshadow the critical human touch required in the learning process.
 It can enhance efficiency and creativity but needs human oversight to ensure relevance and accuracy.

-Chat GPT and ID assist are two AI-driven tools that have found favor among digital learning professionals.
+Chat GPT and ID assist are two AI-driven tools that have found favour among digital learning professionals.
 While they aid in summarising information and pinpointing learning objectives, they are primarily viewed as starting points.
 The human touch is still crucial for validating information and tailoring it to specific learning needs.